Grant Thornton: Brighthouse liquidation

 After being appointed as the liquidator of the failed retailer Brighthouse, Grant Thornton was accused of maximising returns to creditors at the expense of vulnerable customers.
 The company was found to be offering the 140,000 rent-to-own customers an initial 28-day payment holiday, one-third of the period recommended by the FCA.
 Mick McAteer, co-founder of the Financial Inclusion Centre thinktank, said: “There is a potential conflict between the interests of the administrator – and those they represent – and the vulnerable customers who owe money to BrightHouse."

 Corruption

-In September 2022, Western Australia's Corruption and Crime Commission (CCC) found that senior public servants had made offers to secure lucrative consulting work from the state government to Grant Thornton Australia.
+In September 2022, Western Australia's Corruption and Crime Commission (CCC) found that Grant Thornton Australia had bribed senior public servants to secure lucrative consulting work from the state government.
 A CCC report found that two senior officials in the Department of Communities had been given over $100,000 worth of alcohol, meals, gifts, sporting tickets, flights and accommodation.
-Additionally, Grant Thornton employed a family member of one of the public servants.
-In return, the public servants breached state government procurement policies, including by engaging in bid rigging, ultimately directing consulting work to Grant Thornton.
+Additionally, Grant Thornton employed a family member of one of the public servants in a no-work job.
+In return, the public servants breached state government procurement policies, including by engaging in bid rigging, ultimately directing $2.1 million in consulting work to Grant Thornton.